edgeware-builders/edgeware-supply/README.md

 ### Installing

 - yarn install
-- Set up a Zeit/Now account
+- npm install -g vercel (you may have to set up a Zeit/Now account)

 ### Deploying

-- git clone this repository
-- `now deploy --prod`
+`vercel deploy --prod`